Hurricane Season (novel): Awards and nominations

 Angelica Ammar's German translation of the novel, titled Saison der Wirbelstürme, won the 2019 International Literature Award.
 In its decision, the jury stated that Melchor wrote "the novel of poverty in twenty-first century global capitalism, the novel of poverty born of violence against women, against homosexuals, against those who are weaker.
 The novel of the merciless struggle of the weakest against the even weaker and against themselves."

+The novel was shortlisted for the 2020 International Booker Prize and the 2021 Dublin Literary Award.
+It was also longlisted for the 2020 National Book Award for Translated Literature.

 At the end of 2019, the Spanish newspaper El País ranked Hurricane Season as 28th on its list of the 100 best books of the 21st century.
+Likewise, The New York Times in 2024 ranked the novel as 82nd on its list of the 100 best books of the 21st century.